-(b) General Tributary Characteristics (check all that apply): Tributary is: Artificial (man-made).
-Explain:. ☐ Manipulated (man-altered).
-Explain: Tributory properties with respect to top of bank (estimate): Tributary properties with respect to top of bank (estimate): Average width: Average with: Average depth: Average side slopes: Pick List.
-Tvoluge side slopes.
-Tex Eist.
-Primary tributary substrate composition (check all that apply): ☐ Silts ☐ Sands ☐ Concrete ☐ Cobbles ☐ Gravel ☐ Muck ☐ Bedrock ☐ Vegetation.
-Type/% cover: Other.
-Explain: Tributary condition/stability [e.g., highly eroding, sloughing banks].
+(b) General Tributary Characteristics (check all that apply): Tributary is: Natural Artificial (man-made).
+Explain:.
+Manipulated (man-altered).
+Explain: Tributary properties with respect to top of bank (estimate): Average width: Average depth: Average side slopes: Pick List.
+Primary tributary substrate composition (check all that apply): Tributary condition/stability [e.g., highly eroding, sloughing banks].
 Explain: Presence of run/riffle/pool complexes.
-Explain: Tributary geometry: Pick List Tributary gradient (approximate average slope): % Thoutary gradient (approximate average stope). (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: Other information on duration and volume: .
-Surface flow is: Pick List.
+Explain: Tributary geometry: Pick List Tributary gradient (approximate average slope): % (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: Other information on duration and volume: Surface flow is: Pick List.
 Characteristics: channelized and visible.
 Subsurface flow: Pick List.
-Explain findings: Successive non- Dye (or other) test performed: Tributary has (check all that apply): Bed and banks ☐ OHWM 6 (check all indicators that apply): clear, natural line impressed on the bank the presence of litter and debris changes in the character of soil destruction of terrestrial vegetation shelving the presence of wrack line vegetation matted down, bent, or absent sediment sorting ☐ leaf litter disturbed or washed away ☐ scour sediment deposition multiple observed or predicted flow events water staining abrupt change in plant community other (list): Discontinuous OHWM.
-Explain: If featons other than the OLIVIM were used to determine lateral extent of CWA invisition (sheek all that apply) If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: Mean High Water Mark indicated by: oil or scum line along shore objects survey to available datum; fine shell or debris deposits (foreshore) physical markings; physical markings/characteristics vegetation lines/changes in vegetation types. ☐ tidal gauges other (list): (iii) Chemical Characteristics: Characterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.) Explain: Identify specific pollutants, if known: (iv) Biological Characteristics.
+Explain findings: \Box Dye (or other) test performed: .
+Tributary has (check all that apply): Bed and banks OHWM 6 (check all indicators that apply): the presence of litter and debris clear, natural line impressed on the bank the presence of litter and debris changes in the character of soil destruction of terrestrial vegetation shelving the presence of wrack line vegetation matted down, bent, or absent sediment sorting leaf litter disturbed or washed away scour sediment deposition multiple observed or predicted flow events water staining abrupt change in plant community other (list): Discontinuous OHWM.
+7 Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: oil or scum line along shore objects fine shell or debris deposits (foreshore) physical markings/characteristics tidal gauges other (list): (iii) Cha emical Characteristics: uracterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
+Explain: ntify specific pollutants, if known:

+(iv) Biological Characteristics.
 Channel supports (check all that apply):

 6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
 Where there is a break in the OHWM that is unrelated to the waterbody's flow regime (e.g., flow over a rock outcrop or through a culvert), the agencies will look for indicators of flow above and below the break.
 7Ibid.